 Today we retrace our steps down the Barun Valley walking about five hours towards Nhe Kharka where we stay overnight.

 From Nhe Kharka, we continue descending through the forests to Mumbuk.
-From here we get beautiful sunset views of Makalu and Chamlang..
+Tourist can achieve the splendid sunset views of Makalu and Chamlang mountains.

 Leaving Mumbuk, we trek across the Shipton La and descend to Kauma.